 Left Ventricular Function (MUGA)

 A Multiple-Gated Acquisition (MUGA) scan looks at the chambers of your heart, especially the function of your left ventricle.
 A radioactive substance (isotope) is injected into you through an intravenous line (IV), and then you wait for a period of time to ensure the isotope has made its way to your bloodstream.
 A special camera takes pictures to assess how your blood (containing the isotope) pumps through the heart chambers.
 You will have ECG stickers placed on your chest and you will be asked to lie still on a small table during the exam.

 Myocardial Perfusion Study (MIBI)

 This test looks at the health of your heart arteries and muscle.
 MIBI is a name for the radioactive tracer given to you through an IV line.
 You will have two scans as part of this exam, one after the dye is inserted, while you are resting.
-The second few hours later after you have exercised.
+The second is a few hours after you have exercised.
 If you are unable to exercise, you may be given medication instead.

-Similar to the stress test above, however an ultrasound of your heart is performed to look for abnormalities in your heart's muscle function.
+Similar to the stress test above, however, an ultrasound of your heart is performed to look for abnormalities in your heart's muscle function.
 An abnormality may indicate a heart problem.
 If you are not able to exercise for this test, your health-care team may suggest the use of a medication to make your heart act like it is exercising.

 Magnetic Resonance Imaging (MRI)